ZhangZhengruiNUS/Red_Pocket_Game_Server/README.md

 - Pull request to merge branch

->Enter the GitHub repository page, open the Pull Request page, Click the "New Pull Request" button Select the branch to merge
+>(1) Enter the GitHub repository page, open the Pull Request page, Click the "New Pull Request" button (2) Select the branch to merge
-Compare changes
+(3) Compare changes
-Fill in the modified information
+(4) Fill in the modified information
-Click the "Create Pull Request" button
+(5) Click the "Create Pull Request" button
-Approve and merge the pull request on your own
+(6) Approve and merge the pull request on your own

 #### 1.3.2 Directly handle small changes in the main branch